Cold Humidifier Overview

 Solutions to rainout include:

-A hose cover is placed over the hose in order to insulate the hose and to make the hose more comfortable.
+- A hose cover is placed over the hose in order to insulate the hose and to make the hose more comfortable.
 The simplest and most cost effective way to insulate a CPAP hose is to wrap it in an insulating fabric.
 This enables the hose to remain flexible and adds little weight.

 Companies such as Snugglehose provide a cost effective tubing insulation available in several colors and styles.
 Not only will the covers reduce or eliminate rainout, they also provide a more personal and less institutionalized appearance.
 An example of a Snugglehose is shown below.

-Yes.
-Federal law requires we have a valid prescription on file before we ship your mask, machine and/or humidifier.
+- Yes.
+Federal law requires we have a valid prescription on file before we ship your mask, machine, humidifier, or Provent.

 We provide many easy ways to get your prescription:

-Yes, all CPAP masks and CPAP humidifier chambers either contain BPA or their manufacturer has not released a statement calling their products BPA free.
+- Yes, all CPAP masks and CPAP humidifier chambers either contain BPA or their manufacturer has not released a statement calling their products BPA free.
 Here is a statement released by Respironics: